gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: -v (gnatchop)

 :switch:`-v`
   Causes ``gnatchop`` to operate in verbose mode.
-The version number and copyright notice are output, as well as exact copies of the gnat1 commands spawned to obtain the chop control information.
+It outputs the version number and copyright notice as well as exact copies of the commands spawned to obtain the information needed to control chopping.

 .. index:: -w (gnatchop)

 :switch:`-w`
   Overwrite existing file names.
-Normally ``gnatchop`` regards it as a fatal error if there is already a file with the same name as a file it would otherwise output, in other words if the files to be chopped contain duplicated units.
-This switch bypasses this check, and causes all but the last instance of such duplicated units to be skipped.
+Normally, ``gnatchop`` treats it as a fatal error if there's already a file with the same name as a file it would otherwise output.
+This can happen either if you've previously chopped that file or if the files to be chopped contain duplicated units.
+This switch bypasses this check and causes all but the last instance of such duplicated units to be skipped.

 .. index:: --GCC= (gnatchop)

 :switch:`--GCC={xxxx}`
   Specify the path of the GNAT parser to be used.
-When this switch is used, no attempt is made to add the prefix to the GNAT parser executable.
+When this switch is used, ``gnatchop`` makes no attempt to add a prefix to the GNAT parser executable, so it must include the full pathname.

 .. _Examples_of_gnatchop_Usage: